 Three truths; making and maintaining habitat, controlling and enforcing hunting pressure, and communication with the membership, easy to say, difficult to produce.
 A good friend of ours in Ducks Unlimited once said, “Making good waterfowl hunting is not Rocket Science, it is much harder!”

 Making great habitat for the waterfowl to feed and roost in is a year-round endeavor at Thunderbird; discing, shredding, planting of food, aerial spraying, controlling water clarity for aquatic plant growth, installing intermediate levees and water control structures for proper water levels are a few of things we do.
+“A POND FILLED WITH WATER IS NOT A DUCK POND.”
+We have seen “folks” take over great leases, only to have them fail as “duck ponds” instantly the first year.
+To be successful you must know how to farm food for waterfowl.
+On staff are two degreed experts in the cultivation of waterfowl foodstuffs.
+It is very expensive to manage properly and takes years of experience to get it right.
+Read recent article in website by Todd Steele under Media / Steele Articles / Important Waterfowl Foods Along The Gulf Coast.

 All of our properties have deep-water wells that allow us to pump water when the habitat needs it.
 This is extremely important, as controlling water levels are critical to attracting and keeping waterfowl.
 In addition you must have the ability to pump water in the fall and winter to keep aquatics alive, once they dry out the food source is gone for the season!